x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

    - **Mailbox Usage**

-5. Use the **Account** link to edit the contact/organization information.
+5. Use the **Account** settings to edit the contact/organization information.

 #### Email Addresses

 Use the **Email Addresses** section to view or change the email addresses associated with the user mailbox.

-This includes the user's primary SMTP address and any associated proxy addresses.
-Click **Manage email address types** under **Email addresses**.
-A flyout is displayed and you can view all the email addresses associated with the user mailbox.
-Each email address type has one default reply address.
-The default reply address is displayed in bold.
-Use the **Edit** and **Delete** buttons for editing or deleting an email address.
-Click **Edit** on any row to edit the email address.
-A flyout is displayed and you can edit the email address.
-Click **OK** to save your changes.
-The primary SMTP address (also known as the default reply address) is displayed in bold text in the address list, with the uppercase **SMTP** value in the **Type** column.
+By clicking the **Manage email address types** link, you can view all the email addresses associated with the user mailbox.
+The primary SMTP address (also known as the default reply address) is displayed in bold text in the address list.

 **Add email address type**: Click ![Add Icon](../../media/ITPro_EAC_AddIcon.gif) **Add email address type** to add a new email address for this mailbox.
 Select one of following address types: